mouachris/final-project-631-cm/README.md

 What this project covers is a text analysis of Lana Del Rey song lyrics in her most critically acclaimed album *Norman Fucking Rockwell!*
 (*NFR!*).
-The goal of this project will uncover a sentiment analysis of Lana’s lyrics to paint a picture of her album’s artistry and answer the
+The goal of this project will uncover a sentiment analysis of Lana’s lyrics to paint a picture of her album’s artistry.
-question: **“How does the emotional/sentimental state of the album contribute to *NFR!*’s artistic and cultural commentary?”** That is the question I am attempting to answer, and results from the text analysis will inform a final opinion in the conclusion.

 ## Why